Mindscape-Aware Retrieval Augmented Generation for Improved Long Context Understanding: Experiments

 Table~\ref{tab:qa_overall_avg} presents the complete RAG pipeline evaluation across five long-context benchmarks.
 We also include results on the Helmet~\cite{yen2024helmet} version of NarrativeQA to compare with long-window LLM solutions in Appx.~\ref{appendix:helmet}, on which our MiA-RAG improves over GPT-4o with only $\sim$3\% of input tokens.
 There are three key takeaways.

-\paragraph{MiA-RAG Achieves the Superior Overall Performance.} Across all long-context benchmarks in our study, covering English and Chinese, diverse domains and genres, and multiple task formats, our full MiA-RAG pipeline attains the best overall results, with absolute gains of \textbf{+16.18}\% over the vanilla 14B baseline and \textbf{+8.63}\% over the vanilla 72B.
-These gains suggest that mindscape-aware alignment is more important than simply scaling model size or input length. \paragraph{Mindscape-Aware Retrieval Consistently Improves Performance} As verified in Sec.~\ref{sec:retri_result}, MiA-Emb substantially enhances retrieval quality.
+\paragraph{MiA-RAG Achieves Superior Overall Performance.} MiA-RAG attains the best results across all benchmarks, spanning English and Chinese, diverse domains, and multiple task formats, with gains of +16.18\% over vanilla-RAG-14B and +8.63\% over vanilla-RAG-72B, showing the effectiveness of mindscape capability for RAG systems.

+\paragraph{Mindscape-Aware Retrieval Consistently Improves Performance} As verified in Sec.~\ref{sec:retri_result}, MiA-Emb substantially enhances retrieval quality.
 When integrated into the full pipeline, substituting the vanilla retriever with MiA-Emb yields consistent gains.
-MiA-Emb improves the average scores of the 72B and 14B generators by 6.95\% and 7.55\%, respectively, confirming that globally informed queries yield more effective retrieval. \paragraph{Integrative Reasoning Benefits from Mindscape-Conditioned Generation} Simply supplying the summary to a vanilla generator yields a consistent \textbf{+3.79\%} improvement, showing that global contextual cues provide useful guidance.
+MiA-Emb improves the average scores of the 72B and 14B generators by 6.95\% and 7.55\%, respectively, confirming that globally informed queries yield more effective retrieval.

+\paragraph{Integrative Reasoning Benefits from Mindscape-Conditioned Generation} Simply supplying the summary to a vanilla generator yields a consistent \textbf{+3.79\%} improvement, showing that global contextual cues provide useful guidance.
 A larger gain is observed when the generator is fine-tuned under the same mindscape-conditioning paradigm as the retriever.
 Under identical inputs, our MiA-Gen-14B achieves a substantially larger \textbf{+11.16\%} gain.
 This disparity suggests that MiA-Gen more effectively integrates retrieved chunks with the global semantics that guided their selection.